qwerty1979bg/vagrant-tfeV4-demo-self-signed/README.md

 - [*] port forward 8800
 - [*] At least 8GB of system memory
 - [*] At least 2 CPU cores
+- [*] At least 40GB of disk space on the root volume